 It’s most common in newborn babies and people living in hot, tropical climates.
 Symptoms can vary but often include red, itchy bumps.

 Dermatitis hepetiformis is a rare autoimmune skin condition.
-It causes the formation of itchy blisters and red skin.
+It causes the formation of itchy blisters and redness on light skin, and purplish coloring on dark skin.

 The condition is most common on your: